-In connection with the February Offering, we entered into an Amendment No. 1 to Warrant to Purchase Ordinary Shares Represented by American Depositary Shares, dated February 24, 2023 (collectively, the "Warrant Amendments"), with each of the purchasers (the "2022 Purchasers") who participated in both August Offering and the February Offering.
-The Warrant Amendments amended certain terms of the common warrants issued to such 2022 Purchasers in the August Offering.
-Specifically, the Warrant Amendments reduced the exercise price of such warrants to \$13.20 and extended the term during which those warrants could remain exercisable until February 24, 2028.
+In connection with the 2023 Offering, we entered into an Amendment No. 1 to Warrant to Purchase Ordinary Shares Represented by American Depositary Shares, dated February 24, 2023 (collectively, the "2023 Warrant Amendments"), with each of the purchasers (the "2022 Purchasers") who participated in both the 2022 Offering and the 2023 Offering.
+The 2023 Warrant Amendments amended certain terms of the common warrants issued to such 2022 Purchasers in the 2022 Offering.
+Specifically, the 2023 Warrant Amendments reduced the exercise price of such warrants to \$13.20 and extended the term during which those warrants could remain exercisable until February 24, 2028.